Scottish Episcopal Church: 21st century

 In terms of official membership, Episcopalians constitute well under 1 per cent of the population of Scotland, making them considerably smaller than the Church of Scotland.
-In 2021 the church had 310 parishes with an adult membership of 34,916 and communicant numbers some 10,000 fewer at 24,650.
+In 2012 the church had 310 parishes with an adult membership of 34,916 and communicant numbers some 10,000 fewer at 24,650.
 As with other churches in Scotland, attendance has declined over recent years: the overall figures reflect rises in some dioceses and decline in others, but amount to an overall fall in attendance of 15 per cent between 2007 and 2012.
-The church's 2016 annual report noted a "continuing decline in overall numbers", and in almost identical language it was reported in 2018 that the church faced "continuing decline in members and attendance".
+The church's 2016 annual report noted a "continuing decline in overall numbers", with a reduction down to 303 congregations and in almost identical language it was reported in 2018 that the church faced "continuing decline in members and attendance".
 By the end of 2020 numbers had fallen further to 27,600 (membership) and 19,800 (communicants).
-No meaningful attendance figures could be produced due to the legal restrictions on church attendance introduced in response to Covid-19.
+No meaningful attendance figures could be produced due to the legal restrictions on church attendance introduced in response to COVID-19.

 By 2021 membership had fallen by a further 32% from 2012 levels, to just over 24000.

+Modelling suggests that if the decline in membership continues at its current rate, which it has done since the 1920s, the Scottish Episcopal Church will be extinct by around 2045.
+However, the denomination may survive beyond that date, due to a small number of more vibrant congregations.
+In the 2024 statistics, 11 SEC congregations, out of 275, had over 100 people in regular attendance.
+Meanwhile, 49 congregations recorded 10 or fewer in attendance.
+The average congregation size was 35.